dell/csi-baremetal/docs/proposals/specific-node-kernel-version.md

-# Proposal: Cross platform support
+# Proposal: Specific kernel version for Node daemonset

-Last updated: 19.04.2021
+Last updated: 04.05.2021

 ## Abstract

-Logic to select a csi-baremetal-node image based on reconciliation of k8sNodes metainfo.
+Logic to select a csi-baremetal-node image with specific kernel version based on reconciliation of k8sNodes metainfo.

 ## Background